Pagure/pagure/doc/overview.rst

 comments on it, the comment will automatically show up on the page without the need for you to reload the entire page.

+The flow is: the main pagure server does an action, sends a message over redis, the eventsource server picks it up and send it to the browsers waiting for it, then javascript code is executed to refresh the page based on the information received.

 Pagure web-hook Server
 -------------------------